aimmatic/aimmatic-go-sdk-placenext/README.md

-### Placenext SDK ###
+### placeNext SDK ###

-Pleasenext SDK a library that help developer to quick deploy an application that connected to Placenext Rest API.
+placeNext SDK a library that help developer to quick deploy an application that connected to Placenext Rest API.

 ### Usage ###

-The SDK is required api key and secret key to establish connection to PlaceNext Api.
+The SDK is required api key and secret key to establish connection to placeNext Api.
 There are 2 way to setup api key and secret key.

 1. Using variable environment PLACENEXT_APIKEY and PLACENEXT_SECRETKEY